MicroDevOpsK8s/MicroDevOpsK8s.github.io/_labs/006/index.markdown

     kube-system       Active   98s
    </pre>

-1. Create a preliminary deployment.yaml in your source code directory's root with the following content:
+1. Create a subdirectory named `manifests` and create preliminary deployment.yaml in that directory with the following content:
    <pre>
    apiVersion: apps/v1
    kind: Deployment